arcology-network/binary-releases/testnet-docker-allinone.md

 ps -e | grep pool-svc
 ```

-<u>If everything is running properly, you should be able to see a list of running services, which should look like this.</u>
+<u>If everything is in order, you should be able to see a list of Arcology services running in the testnet container, which should look like this.</u>

 ![alt text](./img/testnet/allinone-testnet-docker-svclist.png)

-## 2. Interact with the Testnet Docker
+## 2. Interact with the Testnet

-Once the testnet docker has been started, it is listening on port 8080 of the host machine and ready to be connected. **[This document describes how to connect to a the testnet docker from a client docker.](./ammolite-client-docker.md)**
+Now, a fully function Arcology testnet has been deployed. **[This document describes how to connect to a the testnet docker and send it transactions from a client container.](./ammolite-client-docker.md)**